Here's A Sneak Peek Of H&M x Kenzo's Tiger-Print Packed Collection

 This story was originally published on July 26, 2016.

 H&M's next huge designer collaboration is with Kenzo, and it won't be hitting stores until November.
-But you can get a first glimpse at the colourful collection — the fast fashion staple have released a few images of the forthcoming collab.
+But you can get a first glimpse at the colorful collection — the fast fashion staple released a few images of the forthcoming collab today.

 There are, unsurprisingly, animal prints and saturated hues on the docket (both Kenzo signatures), judging by the three shots shared thus far.
 The proliferation of tiger print is showcased in the campaign imagery on "a variety of artists, young creatives, and activists," per a press release.
 The campaign features London-based makeup artist Isamaya Ffrench; Amy Sall, NYC-based student, activist, and founder of SUNU: Journal of African Affairs, Critical Thought + Aesthetics; Juliana Huxtable, an artist, poet and DJ also in NYC; and Oko Ebombo, Paris-based musician and performance artist.